MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-private-endpoint.md

     [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/Azure-Samples/azure-search-openai-demo)

-1. On the **Create codespace** page, review the codespace configuration settings and then select **Create new codespace**
+1. On the **Create codespace** page, review the Codespace configuration settings and then select **Create new codespace**

     :::image type="content" source="./media/get-started-app-chat-private-endpoints/github-create-codespace.png" alt-text="Screenshot of the confirmation screen before creating a new codespace.":::

-1. Wait for the codespace to start.
+1. Wait for the Codespace to start.
 This startup process can take a few minutes.

 1. In the terminal at the bottom of the screen, sign in to Azure with the Azure Developer CLI.